 There will be problems.
 Roadblocks will emerge, and other unexpected challenges won’t be far after that, but such is the nature of change and implementing any new process.
-It’s a long term commitment to overall improvement, and your people will look to you for guidance throughout it.
+It’s a long term commitment to overall improvement, and as you lead your people through change they will look to you for guidance throughout it.
 It’s not that words don’t matter, they do, but they carry little credence if you aren’t following them with the desired actions.

 The best way in our experience to avoid or indeed lessen the impact of any potential pitfalls is by ensuring consistency and cohesiveness in your people and process.
 This starts with your actions as a leader and ensures no matter how rocky the road, it will be much easier to navigate.

 At Frankli, we’re on a mission to help businesses optimise their performance management process.
 We bring simplicity and transparency to your people’s experience through goal-setting, real-time feedback, 1:1s, pulse surveys and review cycles.
-If you’d like to know how we can do this for you, get in touch with Noel, our CEO, today.
+Leading your people through this kind of change is no easy task, if you’d like to know how we support you, get in touch with our team today.